MantisSub/batchstitcher/README.md

 #### macOS

-- Both Intel and Apple CPUs are supported (Apple via Rosetta 2).
+- Both Intel and Apple CPUs are supported (Apple Silicon via Rosetta 2).
 - Open the .dmg file and drag batchstitcher.app and ffprobe to your /Applications folder.
 - When starting the app you may be presented with a Security Warning.
   - Click OK, then go to System Preferences -> Security & Privacy -> click “Open Anyway”.